Volunteers - Find a role

 Time commitment

-Meetings usually take place on a Monday and are scheduled for two hours.
+Meetings usually take place on a Monday and are scheduled for 2 hours.
 Preparation time of reading the papers and related materials would take between 2 to 4 hours depending on the content of the agenda.
 Access to your own printer would be helpful, although printed copies can be supplied if not.

 Related documents